SaaS management: how to easily track company subscriptions

 What are SaaS tools?

-First, it makes sense to specify what we're actually talking about.
 SaaS stands for "software as a service" (or sometimes "software as a subscription").
 Instead of developing and installing tools in-house, businesses pay to use ready-made solutions for a set period of time - usually year-by-year.

 Today, there are countless database products that can be set up immediately.
 Everything works as it should, and if something breaks, there's a team ready to fix it.
-And since most of these tools are hosted "in the cloud," you don't need to set up dedicated servers - another complex and expensive task.
+And since most of these tools are hosted "in the cloud," you don't need to set up a dedicated server - another complex and expensive task.

 Popular SaaS tools